amalthomas111/SBF/README.md

 #> For asbf, # iteration = 220 final error = 1411.555
 ```

-Detailed explanation of the math and examples case of factorization can
+A detailed explanation of the algorithm and example cases of
-be found in the vignettes/docs directory.
+factorization can be found in the vignettes/docs directory.

 ### Factorization for an example gene expression dataset